-Martha Roskowski is the V.P. of Local Innovation for PeopleForBikes, and heads up their Green Lane Project, which recently evolved into the Big Jump Project.
+Martha Roskowski is former V.P. of Local Innovation for PeopleForBikes, and heads up their Green Lane Project, which recently evolved into the Big Jump Project.
 She also assists on broader strategic efforts and leadership for PFB.

 Melissa Balmer: What was bicycle advocacy like in the early days?

 Martha Roskowski: I started in the biking world in 1990, coordinating BikeWeek for the City of Boulder.
 I became the Executive Director of Bicycle Colorado in 1994.
 The bike advocacy mix at the time was mostly guys with a handful of women.
 The first Thunderhead Gathering was the same.
 Generally, the men were welcoming and the women were comfortable in working with them.
 There were, of course, always a few men that overstepped the boundaries, either through sexism or lack of awareness, but the women were generally bold enough to slap it down.
 I've been lucky to work with strong women at several points in my career.
 Elissa Margolin, the Executive Director of the League of American Bicyclists, championed my hiring to run the America Bikes campaign, and proved a smart and supportive strategist and collaborator.

 I grew up in a family where we were all expected to contribute and achieve, regardless of gender.
 All of us kids (three boys and two girls) had regular rotating chores of setting the table, doing the dishes, cleaning the bathrooms and mowing the lawn.
 We were all expected to go to college and have careers.
 My mother had worked as a food inspector at a time when she was regularly training men who were paid more than her and promoted over her.
 Her stories were seen as history, not something her daughters would face.
 I was taught that I could do and be anything I wanted to be.